-I mean, the you know, the people I've met, these are people who have won medals in like World Championships, people who have meddled in Olympics, people, you know, my job for so many years was actually being the the person who is the the end game if you like, they've had lots and lots of stuff.
+Not at all.
+I mean, the people I've met, these are people who have won medals in like World Championships, people who have meddled in Olympics, people, you know, my job for so many years was actually being the person who is the end game if you like, they've had lots and lots of stuff.
 And it hasn't really come together for whatever reason.
-And what's interesting, and what I'm so happy about my course participants discovering is realising that it actually mostly these people have not been given the simple foundations, but because they have all of that lettuces.
-And if you dare to meet them, where they really are, with what's actually not happening for them, they progress really fast, which is lovely, but often people don't do it.
-And because of who they are, I don't dare to teach or say to this person, actually, you just don't know how to go down.
-You know, I've had, you know, really top level people coming in, like, you know, top five in the world squash players, for example, was just like, well, they have to go down and up all the time.
-And out, they really struggle to do that.
-And they come in with their patella tendinopathies and the IDB problems and and when it gets right down to it actually didn't really know just how to let gravity be their friend.
-And how to do that the number of times that I say to somebody Look, just, I quarantee you, gravity will really help you out here if you just stop fighting it.
-So let's just let gravity do its job Off you go, if you want to go down, go down, empty your legs for me, because they've got so much tension in their quads.
+And what's interesting, and what I'm so happy about my course participants discovering, is realising that it actually, mostly these people have not been given the simple foundations, but because they have all of that athleticism, if you dare to meet them where they really are, with what's actually not happening for them, they progress really fast, which is lovely, but often people don't dare, because of who they are, I don't dare to teach or say to this person, actually, you just don't know how to go down.
+You know, I've had really top-level people coming in, like, top five in the world squash players, for example, which was like, well, they have to go down and up all the time.
+And found out, they really struggle to do that.
+And they come in with their patella tendinopathies and the ITB problems and when it gets right down to it, actually, they don't really know just how to let gravity be their friend.
+And how to do that.
+The number of times that I say to somebody, look, just, I guarantee you, gravity will really help you out here if you just stop fighting it.
+So let's just let gravity do its job, off you go, if you want to go down, go down, into your legs for me, because they've got so much tension in their quads.
 And they think they have to feel that enormous tension to feel strong.
-Just like Well, actually, interestingly, the people who are actually the best in the world, they don't carry all that tension, they let it go.
+Just like, well, actually, interestingly, the people who are actually the best in the world, they don't carry all that tension, they let it go.
 Because I mean, a muscle can only contract as well as it can relax.
 If it never relaxes, it never contracts really, very well at all.
 So again, sometimes people think I don't dare have this conversation with this person.
-And I would say, Well, do you know what?
+And I would say, well, do you know what?
 The number of times someone said to me, why hasn't anyone ever told me this before?
-Well, they don't dare because of, you know, whatever their world ranking is or whoever they seem that they're going to be.
-So I would encourage people to actually speak this comment, presumably, there's also some energy saving, I mean, I don't know how significant it would be.
+Well, they don't dare because of, you know, whatever their world ranking is, or whoever they seem that they're going to be.
+So I would encourage people to actually speak about this.

+Can I presume there, there's also some energy saving, I mean, I don't know how significant it would be.
 But if you're not contracting the muscle all the time, presumably, it'll go on for a bit longer during your sport before it runs out of energy.